 One of those present at Batoche was Riel’s secretary, a 23-year old former student from the University of Toronto named William Henry Jackson.
 He joined his family in moving to Prince Albert, Saskatchewan.
 He became a secretary of a local union of farmers.
 He met Riel in Prince Albert in the summer of 1884 and became his secretary.

 Jackson was captured at Batoche and detained.
 He escaped to the United States where he lived out his life.
-He changed his name to Honoré Joseph Jaxon in hour of the Métis cause and became a union organizer for several decades in Chicago.
+He changed his name to Honoré Joseph Jaxon in honour of the Métis cause and became a union organizer for several decades in Chicago.
 He preserved a written collection of the 1885 rebellion.
-Sadly, most of that archive was lost over the years, including after he died in New York City in 1952.
+Sadly, most of that archive was lost over the years, including the large collection he still possessed when he died in New York City in 1952.

 Honoré Jaxon’s fascinating life story is told by Donald Smith, professor of history at the University of Calgary, in his 2007 book ‘Prairie Visionary.’